anishkaranth/python/README.md

 ## Python
-coding done from the from assignment done from FunWithProgramming
+coding assignment done using the website FunWithProgramming